lollerfirst/protonuts/README.md

-# CashuBTC Unified Protofiles Repository
+# CashuBTC Unified Protobuf Specification Repository

 This repository is a collection of protofiles for the CashuBTC protocol.